 Here are ten important suggestions to help you embrace rather than dread this time in your life.

 1. There’s no reason to suffer

-If you are a woman, most likely you will spend a third of your life perimenopausal or postmenopausal.
+If you are a woman, most likely, you will spend a third of your life perimenopausal or postmenopausal.
 Considering how much you’ve been through in your life, there is no reason to “tough out” the discomforts of menopause.
 Americans think it is normal and responsible to take various medicines for arthritis pain, cardiac and vascular disease, and diabetes.
 So why not also evaluate and/or treat the symptoms and changes that come with menopause?
-There are plenty of options available now besides hormone replacement therapy (HRT), and physicians are now embracing integrated medicine to accomplish what works best for each individual woman, whether it includes HRT or not.
-One of the newer products they are recommending is Oöna, an herbal supplement that combines black cohosh and chaste tree berry.
+There are plenty of options available now besides hormone replacement therapy (HRT), and physicians are now embracing integrated medicine to accomplish what works best for each woman, whether it includes HRT or not.
+One of the newer products they recommend is Oöna, an herbal supplement that combines black cohosh and chaste tree berry.

 2. There is no “right” way, just “your” way

 You may believe that HRT is either the “fountain of youth” or the “fountain of evil.”
 Truthfully, it’s neither.
 Become informed about all the options available and consult your doctor.
 With an open mind and effective communication, you and your doctor will find what works best for you.
-There are several integrated approaches including conventional pharmaceutical preparations, herbs, acupuncture, and meditation, etc. that many women have had success with.
+There are several integrated approaches, including conventional pharmaceutical preparations, herbs, acupuncture, and meditation, etc., that many women have had success with.

 3. Update your vitamin regime